-All in all, if you want a 3440×1440 144Hz ultrawide monitor with a fast response time speed, striking colors, and smooth VRR performance, the LG 34GP83A definitely the best model you can get for ~$800.
+All in all, if you want a 3440×1440 144Hz ultrawide monitor with a fast response time speed, striking colors and smooth VRR performance, the LG 34GP83A definitely the best model you can get for ~$550.

-In case you’re looking for something similar but cheaper (~$400), check out the Gigabyte G34WQC with a VA panel and a higher contrast ratio, but slower response time and imperfect VRR performance.
+In case you’re looking for something similar but cheaper (~$350), check out the AOC CU34G2X and the Gigabyte G34WQC with a VA panel and a higher contrast ratio, but slower response time and imperfect VRR performance.

 Visit our best ultrawide monitors buyer’s guide for more information and the best deals available (always up-to-date).